41st Infantry Regiment (United States): Interwar period

+World War II

 The regiment was part of the Western Task Force of Operation Torch, which landed at Casablanca in French Morocco on 8 November 1942.
 Later it was an active participant in the invasion of Sicily (July 10, 1943 - August 17, 1943).
 With the 2nd Armored Division the 41st would play an integral role in the arduous Normandy Campaign, the Battle of the Bulge and the Western Allied invasion of Germany.

-The regiment was awarded four Presidential Unit Citations during the Second World War, including one for leading the initial breakout in the Normandy Campaign and a later citation for actions in the invasion of Germany itself.
+The regiment was awarded four Presidential Unit Citations during the Second World War, including one for leading the breakout from Normandy and a later citation for actions in the invasion of Germany itself.

+Cold War

+In 1964, a crest was added to the coat of arms.
+The three waves represent the regiment's three assault landings during World War II.
+A red lion taken from the coat of arms of Belgium breaks a spear representing Nazi Germany, and a castle with four ramparts represents "Fortress Europe" and the regiment's four Distinguished Unit Citations from the war.

 Reorganized and redesignated 1 July 1963 as the 1st Battalion, 41st Infantry.
 On 22 March 1983, the battalion was issued its first M2 Bradley Fighting Vehicles.
-After a long summer of training, the Battalion conducted an ARTEP in December 1983.
+After a long summer of training, the battalion conducted an ARTEP in December 1983.
 In November 1984, the battalion received movement orders to rotate to the 2nd Armored Division (Forward) in early summer 1986 as the Army's first COHORT rotational battalion.
-Upon arriving at Garlstedt, Germany the 1st Battalion, 41st Infantry proved its combat readiness by leading the way in numerous field exercises.
-There were four (Mech) battalions of the 41st Infantry in the 2nd Armd Div at this time.
+Upon arriving at Garlstedt, Germany, the 1st Battalion, 41st Infantry proved its combat readiness by leading the way in numerous field exercises.
+There were four mechanized infantry battalions of the 41st Infantry in the division at this time.